 In 2014, Catherine Daka suggested to me that as her school had been so blessed with books and teaching materials, she felt she should share these resources with other schools in the area.
 We discussed what might be possible and that idea developed into the Sister Grace library.
 Essentially, I filled a 40 foot long steel shipping container with books and teaching materials and bookshelves which was delivered to Zambia in July 2017.
 Mr and Mrs Daka received those books and teaching materials and have administered the resources by sharing those items among schools throughout Zambia.
 Thousands of people, for the first time, have access to books.
 A second container full of books was delivered to Zambia in September 2018, and Mr and Mrs Daka again shared out those books among schools in the Ndola area.
 For more information, see the Sr Grace Library tab above.

 I must sadly report that Catherine Daka died after a short illness in 2020.
-She was a larger than life character, a great friend, and a wonderful educator.
+She was an inspiration to me, a larger than life character, a great friend, and a wonderful educator.
 She will be hugely missed.
-Her husband, Bornwell, and her daughter, Duba, are continuing on the good work in Graceland School.
+Her legacy is in the hundreds of educated, confident and successful children who now will make their mark on the betterment of Zambian society.
+Catherine’s husband, Bornwell, and her daughter, Duba, are continuing on the good work in Graceland School.

 As I return to Zambia every year, I will keep working with Graceland.
-For so long and Mr Daka and Graceland School continue to have good ideas and continue to dedicate themselves to the education of their community, I will continue to help.
+For so long and Mr Daka and Graceland School continue to dedicate themselves to the education of their community, I will continue to help.
 This is where the long term future of Zambia will be built.